Evgeny-Kravchenko/interview-questions/README.md

    When an HTTP request is made to the server, the browser usually sends the preferred language information in the Accept-Language header.
 The server can use this information to return the version of the document in the appropriate language, if possible.
 In the returned HTML document, the `lang` attribute of the `<html>` tag must be specified, for example, `<html lang = "en">`.

-3. <a id="html-lang">What kind of things must you be wary of when designing or developing for multilingual sites?</a>
+3. <a id="html-multi-lang">What kind of things must you be wary of when designing or developing for multilingual sites?</a>

    - Redirect users to the site version in their language.
    - Limiting the length of words and sentences.